putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 He’d stopped trying to get away from the creatures hours ago.
 And whatever was after him had given up long before even that.
 The pain from his fall had become increasingly worse as his fear had drained away.
 But it was bearable.
 He was sure he’d broken a rib at least.
 Probably an arm.
 His whole body ached.
 He was hungry, thirsty and exhausted.

-Somehow he’d lived, somehow, escaped from those creatures only to find himself here.
+Somehow he’d lived -- somehow -- escaped from those creatures only to find himself here.
 Wherever that is.

 As he’d wandered in the dark, he could see only a few meters before him.
 When the sun rose, the surrounding darkness had at last gone from pink to golden to green.
 He could still only see a few meters in front of him.
 It was as if he had been dropped into the middle of a green endless ocean.
 It was the same foggy disconnect he'd felt in the grimy air of his home.
 He walked on and on, but nothing changed, not really.
 Just green and green and green.
 A destination seemed pointless.
 How can he go anywhere in something that is everywhere?